Test Kitchen Tricks to Making the Perfect Baked Alaska

 Baked Alaska is all about opposites: it’s hot and cold, light and rich, creamy and fluffy.
 With little to no oven time needed and just a small amount of hands-on work, it truly is the perfect party-friendly treat.
 After my first taste of Baked Alaska, I became an instant fan.
 The combination of slightly chewy meringue, cold ice cream and soft pound cake was all my favorite dessert sensations in one.
-So, whenever I'm tasked with developing Baked Alaska recipes (like the ones for the September 2019 issue of Food Network Magazine), I'm thrilled to showcase the beauty and versatility of the dessert.
+So, whenever I'm tasked with developing Baked Alaska recipes, I'm thrilled to showcase the beauty and versatility of the dessert.

 In order to turn out a successful Baked Alaska, you need three things: a layer of fluffy meringue, beautifully dense ice cream and a spongey pound cake.
 What I've learned is that makings small tweaks to one, or more of the layers, and changing up the shapes and sizes of each, can actually lead to an even tastier frozen treat!
 Here are my tips for acheiving the most delicious Baked Alaska every time.

 While homemade ice cream is always amazing, the abundance of choices in the ice cream aisle are just too good to ignore — and that includes the pints of sorbet.
 Using fruity sorbets and sherbets within your ice cream mixture will give the Baked Alaska a pop of bright flavor that enhances the dessert rather than being distracting or overtly sweet.